 Not all salmon are created equal, however, which is why above I say that I’m wild about wild salmon.
 Wild salmon feed naturally on smaller fish.

 Farm-raised salmon, on the other hand, are typically grown in pens and fed fish meal containing chemicals associated with cancer and reproductive problems.
 These fish are also fed artificial coloring to create the orange hue.
 In addition, farm-raised salmon are likely to contain PCBs, mercury, and other contaminants that combine to have an inflammatory effect on the body.
-So always select wild salmon when serving up my Roast Salmon recipe below, or any other salmon dish.
-(Get more heart-healthy recipes.)
+So, whenever possible, select wild salmon.
+But if you can't find wild salmon, look for organic salmon from the tidal waters of Norway.
+That's the best alternative to wild salmon.

 WATCH: Dr. Sinatra's Top 12 Healing Foods